-The Math object is a single object that has some named properties, some of which are functions.
+The Math object is a single ordinary object.

-The value of the [[Prototype]] internal property of the Math object is the standard built-in Object prototype object (15.2.4).
-The Math object has a [[NativeBrand]] internal property whose value is NativeMath.
+The value of the [[Prototype]] internal data property of the Math object is the standard built-in Object prototype object (15.2.4).
+The Math object has a [[MathTag]] internal data property whose value is true.

-The Math object does not have a [[Construct]] internal property; it is not possible to use the Math object as a constructor with the new operator.

-The Math object does not have a [[Call]] internal property; it is not possible to invoke the Math object as a function.
+The Math is not a function object.
+It does not have a [[Construct]] internal method; it is not possible to use the Math object as a constructor with the new operator.
+The Math object also does not have a [[Call]] internal method; it is not possible to invoke the Math object as a function.